West Pharmaceutical Services explosion: Investigation

-The investigation determined that a major explosion occurred when something disturbed the dust, creating a cloud, which ignited.
+Investigators determined that a major explosion occurred when something disturbed the dust, creating a cloud, which ignited.
 The investigation was unable to determine what disturbed the dust or what ignited it, due to the extensive damage at the plant.
 However, it is known that the machine had suffered multiple internal fires, including one that was powerful enough to blow off the mixer door.
 Four other theories were developed regarding possible causes: a batch of rubber that overheated and ignited; an electrical ballast or light fixture that ignited accumulated dust; a spark caused by a possible electrical fault; or ignition of dust in a cooling air duct feeding an electric motor.

 It was determined that West had in their possession material safety data sheets (MSDSs) supplied by the powder manufacturer that warned of the danger of such explosions, but did not refer to them.
 Instead, they relied on the MSDS supplied by Crystal Inc. PMC, who supplied West with a polyethylene-water slurry.
 However, this second MSDS neglected to mention the hazard posed by dust, as it was not thought to be hazardous once the slurry had dried.

 The final report into the disaster was highly critical of West, saying that the four "root causes" of the disaster were West's inadequate engineering assessment for combustible powders, inadequate consultation with fire safety standards, lack of appropriate review of MSDSs, and inadequate communication of dust hazards to workers.
 It also criticized West for not investigating a minor incident in which dust ignited during welding, from which West could have realized the imminent danger posed by the dust.